You are here

 Applications for admission to Columbia Business School and other dual degree schools must be filed separately.
 Each school’s admissions decisions are based solely on that school’s selection criteria and are made independently.
 Applicants may either apply simultaneously to both schools, or begin their studies at one school and apply to the other school prior to completing one half the coursework of the first school.
 Although applicants may apply simultaneously to both schools, they cannot begin both programs simultaneously.
 If admitted to the Business School, students must begin in the term for which they applied; the Business School does not grant deferrals.

 MBA dual degree students must complete a minimum of 45 academic credits in the Business School and spend three terms in residence here.
 (All 45 credits must be Business School courses; courses from other schools at the University cannot be counted toward the MBA degree.)
 Due to the fact that dual degree students only spend three terms in residence at the Business School, they are not permitted to participate in the exchange program.
 Dual degree students may include a combined maximum of three credits of independent study and field studies in their required 45 credits.
-While students generally register for 15 credits per term, they may take up to 18 credits.

 Dual degree candidates must fulfill Columbia Business School’s core curriculum requirements.
 Courses from other schools are not accepted as a substitute.
 However, students may exempt out of core courses by passing an exemption exam.
 This does not reduce the total number of credits required for the MBA degree (45); it enables students to take additional electives.
 Dual degree students must complete their first two Business School terms of residence consecutively to receive the full benefit of our core curriculum and cluster system.
 After those two terms, students may take courses in either school, regardless of where they are in residence.